katch922/gentoo-hyprland/README.md

 # gentoo-hyprland
 - Config files for Gentoo running Hyperland wm.
 Use these as a reference to help you setup your own system.
 - *etc* directory has some system config files for reference.
 These are files from my */etc* directory
-- Config files for Gentoo running Hyperland wm.
-Use these as a reference to help you setup your own system.
 - scripts can be placed in /usr/local/bin